 Hiking or Snow Shoeing

-Hike or Snowshow in the Green Mountains.
-There are so many maintained trails it would be near impossible to list and describe them all but we will mention some of our favorites, in hopes that it will stimulate the hiker in us all.
+Hiking and/or Snowshoeing in the Green Mountains is a must!
+There are so many maintained trails it would be near impossible to list and describe them all, but we will mention some of our favorites:

-- Robert Frost Interpretive Trail: It is three miles up the mountain and part of the National Forest, the trails are maintained and bridges allow easy passage over the steam that wanders through the field.
-Various poems by Frost are on small kiosks throughout the walk.
+- Robert Frost Interpretive Trail: Located three miles up the mountain and part of the National Forest, the trails are maintained and bridges allow easy passage over the steam that wanders through the field.
+Various poems by Frost are written on small kiosks throughout the walk.

 - Spirit in Nature Trails: An extensive trail system takes one through the forest and is well marked so you can confidently hike without the worry of all trees beginning to look alike.

 - The trail to Lana Falls and Silver Lake: The trail head starts at the back side of the lovely Lake Dunmore, about five miles from the Inn.
-The scenery is very nice and at the top there is a sweet reward by the name of Silver Lake.
+The scenery is very nice and at the top there is a sweet reward: Silver Lake.
 This is a great spot to picnic, read, do a little fishing or just sit and admire the scenery.

-- The Long Trail: The Green Mountain Club founded, built and maintains Vermont’s Long Trail.
+- The Long Trail: The Green Mountain Club founded, built, and to this day maintains Vermont’s Long Trail.
 The first long-distance hiking trail in the United States and it spans the peaks from the Massachusetts state line for 270 miles to the Canadian border.
-A trail head is located about 4 miles from the Inn and provides a great day’s hike.
+A trailhead is located about 4 miles from the Inn and provides a great day’s hike.
 Find out more here.

 There are two great lakes to canoe or kayak, which are Lake Dunmore and Lake Champlain.
 Lake Dunmore is five miles from the Inn and has many points of access, one of which is Branbury State Park, the park offers canoe, kayak and rowboat rentals.
 Lake Champlain is a much bigger lake and is approximately twenty five miles from the Inn.
 There are many coves that are lovely for small craft and we will be happy to point you toward our favorites.